Michigan’s Rock and Roll History

 One only has to look at the inductees in the Rock and Roll Hall of Fame in Cleveland to see the importance of Michigan artists.
 Of the first 51 Performing Artists inducted into the Hall, 12 were connected to Michigan: Bill Haley, Aretha Franklin, Marvin Gaye, Smokey Robinson, Jackie Wilson, The Supremes, The Temptations, Stevie Wonder, Hank Ballard, The Four Tops, John Lee Hooker, and Wilson Pickett.
 That means that in 1991, Michigan-related artists occupied over 23% of the Rock Hall.
 Pretty impressive, don’t you think?

-Over the years, 11 more Michigan artists have been inducted: Al Green, Martha and The Vandellas, Little Willie John, Parliament-Funkadelic, Del Shannon, Bob Seger, Madonna, The Stooges, Alice Cooper, The Midnighters, Eminem, and The Miracles.
+Over the years, 13 more Michigan artists have been inducted: Al Green, Martha and The Vandellas, Little Willie John, Parliament-Funkadelic, Del Shannon, Bob Seger, Madonna, The Stooges, Alice Cooper, The Midnighters, Eminem, The Miracles, The Spinners, and the MC5.

 In addition, Motown founder Berry Gordy Jr. and the famed songwriting and production team of Holland-Dozier-Holland have been inducted in the Non-Performer category, while two Funk Brothers, drummer Benny Benjamin and bassist James Jamerson, have been inducted into the Sideman category.
 Dick Wagner (far left) with Alice Cooper and Steve HunterDick Wagner (far left) with Alice Cooper and Steve Hunter